-The state is charged with performing appropriate oversight and monitoring of the time study and MAC Program to ensure compliance with state and federal guidelines.
+The state is charged with performing appropriate oversight and monitoring of the time study and MSBC Program for compliance with state and federal guidelines.
 AHCCCS is the responsible agency for this required monitoring and oversight effort.
-AHCCCS has an Intergovernmental Agreement (IGA) with the Arizona Department of Education for Medicaid administrative claiming.
+AHCCCS has an Intergovernmental Agreement (IGA) with the Arizona Department of Education for Medicaid School-Based Claiming.
 The IGA clearly state all parties' responsibilities.
 Please see IGA attached as Appendix B.

-AHCCCS will monitor and review various components of the MAC program operating in the state.
+AHCCCS will monitor and review various components of the Medicaid School-Based Claiming program operating in the state.
 The areas of review include, but are not limited to:

-- Participant List ensure only eligible categories of staff are reported on the participant list based on the approved RMTS categories in the implementation plan - RMTS Time Study sampling methodology, sample, and time study results - RMTS Central Coding review at a minimum a 10% sample per quarter of the completed coding - Training Compliance with training requirements: program contact and central coder - Financial Reporting Costs are only reported for eligible cost categories and meet reporting requirements - Documentation Compliance
+- Participant List ensure only eligible categories of staff are reported on the participant list based on the approved RMTS categories in the implementation plan - RMTS Time Study sampling methodology, sample, and time study results - RMTS Central Coding review at a minimum a 5% sample per quarter of the completed coding - Training Compliance with training requirements: program contact and central coder - Financial Reporting Costs are only reported for eligible cost categories and meet reporting requirements - Documentation Compliance